Vitamin A is a fat-soluble vitamin critical for your vision, immunity, and reproductive health, ensuring healthy skin, hair and bones.

 Symptoms and Side Effects of Vitamin A Toxicity

-Taking excessive amounts of supplemental vitamin A for long periods can cause fatigue, hair loss, nausea, peeling of the skin, cracked lips, and headache.
+Taking excessive amounts of supplemental vitamin A for long periods can cause fatigue, hair loss, nausea, peeling of the skin, cracked lips, and headaches.
 As you can see, many symptoms of excess mirror those of deficiency.

 Your vitamin A intake may be excessive if it comes exclusively from animal-based foods.
 However, this is unlikely to be a concern unless you consume a LOT of raw liver.